Louisville officer shot in Breonna Taylor raid retiring

 Sgt.
 Jonathan Mattingly is planning to retire from the Louisville Metro Police Department on June 1, police spokesperson Beth Ruoff told news outlets.

-Mattingly, 48, was shot in the leg during the March 13, 2020, raid by Taylor’s boyfriend, who said he feared an intruder was breaking into the apartment.
+Mattingly, 48, was shot in the leg by Taylor’s boyfriend during the March 13, 2020.
+The woman’s boyfriend said he feared an intruder was breaking into the apartment.
 Officers returned fire, killing Taylor, a Black woman whose death sparked massive protests.

 Mattingly was recently reprimanded by the chief of police for an email he sent in September that was critical of department leadership.
 He has been with Louisville police since 2000.